 Mrs. Meghan Weaver received her B.A. in cultural and historic preservation from Salve Regina University in 2006.
 She is currently completing her M.A. thesis in anthropology at Western Michigan University.
 Mrs. Weaver serves as Preservation Planner for TVAR.
 She is responsible for conducting architectural assessments and historic structure research and has worked on all phases of archaeological investigations in the United States and coastal Peru.

 Ms. Sabrina Simõn received her B.A. in graphic design with minors in anthropology, fine art, and creative writing from Flagler College.
 She currently serves as a graphic designer, illustrator, and photographer at TVAR.
 Ms. Simõn also works as an advanced technician in the field and has extensive training and experience in caving, SRT vertical caving, cave mapping, and cave rescue.
 She has worked on numerous scientific and archaeological projects in cave environments in the United States and Mexico.
 Her primary interests are in cave archaeology and photography.

 Ms. Elin Crook received a B.S. in earth systems science, with a concentration in GIS and remote sensing as well as a degree in Russian language studies from University of Alabama, Huntsville.
-She serves as Lab Technician and GIS Assistant for TVAR.
+She serves as GIS Specialist and Lab Technician II for TVAR.

 Mr. Nicholas Simpson holds a B.A. degree in anthropology from University of West Florida.
 He serves as an advanced field and laboratory technician for TVAR.
 Mr. Simpson's main interests include pre-Columbian and contact period in South and Central America as well as bioarchaeology.